AHK-just-me/DoDragDrop/README.md

 `IDropTarget` interface including `IDropTargetHelper` calls.

 * IDropTarget_Sample.ahk
-Example for the use of IDropTarget.
+Simple example for the use of `IDropTarget`.

 * IEnumFORMATETC.ahk
 Partial implementation of the `IEnumFORMATETC` interface.